juliomrqz/statusfy/docs/guide/README.md

 ## How It Works

 A Statusfy site is a Status Page System Generator that acts as a web application, created with [Vue](http://vuejs.org/), [Nuxt.js](https://nuxtjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
-But don't worry, you don't need to know how to use these amazing technologies.
-Just create your [Incidents](../guide/incidents.md) using Markdown and **Statusfy** generates all the necesary pieces for your Status Page System.
+But don't worry, you don't need to know how to use these fantastic technologies.
+Just create your [Incidents](../guide/incidents.md) using Markdown and **Statusfy** generates all the necessary pieces for your Status Page System.

 The final web application can be [generated or built](../guide/deploy.md) from a single CLI and can be [easily configured](../guide/pwa.md) or [customized](../guide/theme-customization.md) to your style requirements.